marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 packets were received with.

 This document defines an alternative ACK frame that encodes enough information to indicate which ECN mark each individual packet was received with.
+This information is essential for accurately performing adjustments to congestion window and sending rate of the sender.

 --- middle